 As a rule, Indians prefer the countries where English is widely spoken (USA, UK, Canada, Malaysia, Singapore).
 Given the fact that English is widely spread in different areas of life in India it is much easier for Indians to integrate into an English speaking environment.

 Secondly, there are many Indian immigrants in the Gulf States (Saudi Arabia, Kuwait, Oman, UAE, etc) due to the job market and professional opportunities.
 The last but not the least, there are many Indians around South Asia historically – Pakistan, Sri Lanka, Nepal.

 Why is this information important?
 If you search for non-direct flights to India (maybe your country doesn’t have one), you will get some of the best options through Dubai or Qatar in the Middle East, Hong Kong or Singapore in South-East Asia, etc.

 Talking about foreign arrivals to India, most of the tourists come either from the English speaking world or South Asia.
 Closer to the traveling season, there are hot flight offers from Europe and South East Asia to Nepal and Sri Lanka.
 If you are a long-term traveler you might consider spending some time in one of these amazing countries.
 Afterward, there are great flight offers from Sri Lanka to Kerala or Tamil Nadu in south India, or you can reach from Nepal to India by road within 1 day.

 Why I’m making you bored with all these destinations?
 Simply because from these countries and regions you can find better deals.

 Where to search for cheap tickets to India?

-With Kiwi.com you can filter your flights by different parameters.
+Since you might be familiar with other platforms, here is a bit more information about Kiwi.com.
 Below are the main features that will offer you everything required to organize your tickets:

 - Type of the trip – one-way, return, multicity.
 I love multicity feature as it literally helps you to set the whole itinerary if you are planning to fly to several cities in one trip.